 - Abscisic acid helps in slowing the plant growth and protects undeveloped bud during the cold season.

-To know more about Plant hormones, its types, and functions, visit Byju’s.
+To know more about Plant hormones, or any other related topics, please visit BYJU’s.

 Practise This Question